-The Hoop of Learning Program is a high school to college bridge program administered by the Maricopa County Community College District (MCCCD).
-It serves Native American students who, largely due to socio-economic reasons, would not have access to higher education.
-The program has provided more than 1,000 Native American students in the last decade with a pathway to higher education.
+The Hoop of Learning Program serves Native American students and is designed as a high school-to-college bridge program administered by the Maricopa County Community College District (MCCCD).
+For more than 10 years, we have provided thousands of Native American students who, largely due to socio-economic reasons, would not have access to higher education, a pathway to college.

 - Increase high school graduation and retention rates.

 - Increase Native American enrollment and participation in college.

 - Empower Native American students to reach their goals.